-Data relevance: savings are not only about the difference between two prices.
+Data relevance: Savings are not only about the difference between two prices.
 Do you know the cost of one hour spent looking for the best price instead of working?
-Have you anticipated the additional expenses (ground transportation, breakfasts…) and the surcharge for last minute flight change?
-Couldn’t you face an increasing number of unnecessary business trips?
+Have you anticipated the additional expenses (ground transportation, breakfasts) and the surcharge for last-minute flight changes?
+Could you face an increasing number of unnecessary business trips?

-Durability: gamification and incentivization are not one-shot campaigns.
-Once launched, how will you move back to a more “classical” situation?
+Durability: Gamification and incentivization are not one-shot campaigns.
+Once launched, how will you move back to a more traditional situation?
 Will your rebels adhere to this policy in the long term or will you face opportunistic behaviors instead?

 What is it you want to make more attractive with incentivization in your travel program?